 Fax: (+44) (0)114 272 4095

 I joined the University of Sheffield in 1988 having cut my academic teeth in the University of Bristol Medical School.
 Until September 2009, I was ScHARR's Director of Teaching, and also did ten years as Postgraduate Tutor.
 In 2009 I left the full-time staff and now hold an honorary professor appointment.
-I continue to supervise research students and organise training for PhD supervisors, and collaborate with colleagues on research projects.
+I continue to supervise research students, organise training for PhD supervisors, and collaborate with colleagues on research projects.
 I am currently writing a book for Sage entitled Sociology and the new Materialism, which will be published in 2016.